Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Baska Voda beach: This beach is located in the town of Baska Voda and offers a combination of pebbles and sand with crystal clear water ideal for swimming and snorkelling.
 It is family-friendly and offers a range of facilities including cafés, restaurants and sun loungers.

-Tučepi Beach: the Tučepi Beach is the longest beach on the Makarska Riviera and is over 4 km long.
+Tučepi Beach: Tučepi Beach is the longest beach on the Makarska Riviera and is over 4 km long.
 It offers a pebbly shoreline, shallow water ideal for families and plenty of facilities such as beach bars, sun loungers and water sports equipment rental.

 Tucepi, Makarska Riviera